johnnovak/RML-Amiga/website/docs/manual/save-states.md

 WHDLoad games perform in-game saves to memory only, then write these cached save games to disk when you exit the game with the ++f10++ key.
-The same sync issues explained in the previous section apply---_never_ use save states with WHDLoad games if you don't like losing your progress!
+The same sync issues explained in the previous section apply --- _never_ use save states with WHDLoad games if you don't like losing your progress!

 ### Running games for too long